effektif/user-docs/docs/integration/connectors.rst

 --------------------

 You can delete a connector if you no longer wish to use it.
-On the connector’s top-right menu, select *Delete connector* to remove its configuration from Signavio Workflow.
+On the connector’s top-right menu, select *Delete connector* to remove its configuration from Workflow Accelerator.
 If you delete a connector by mistake, select *Add new connector* and enter the endpoint URL again.

 Authentication
 --------------

 Publishing a connector makes it publicly accessible, as well as any data that the connector provides.
-To prevent unauthorized access, the connector can implement authentication, so that only Signavio Workflow can access the data.
+To prevent unauthorized access, the connector can implement authentication, so that only Workflow Accelerator can access the data.
 Connectors may use one of two authentication mechanisms.

 HTTP Basic authentication